sap-tutorials/Tutorials/tutorials/abap-extensibility-cbo-create/abap-extensibility-cbo-create.md

 ---
-title: Create a custom business object
+title: Create a Custom Business Object
 description: Define the data structure and create the database persistence of a custom business object.
 auto_validation: true
 primary_tag: topic>abap-extensibility